Complaints

 • MPs and Councillors

-• Advocates of the complainant such as friends, relatives or other representatives (consent from the complainant is required)
+• Advocates of a complainant such as friends, relatives or other representatives (consent from the complainant is required)

-• Residents of neighbourhood groups/those who have been affected by group activities and services in the locality
+• Residents of neighbourhood groups/those who have been affected by the Group’s activities or services in the locality

-• Clients/customers for some contracted services (some contracted services are not covered by this policy).
+• Clients/customers for contracted services (some contracted services are not covered by this policy but will have their own complaint resolution process).

 Exclusions